Tarrant County Health Department (Public Health)

 Public Health Locations

-For walk-in clinics like Adult Health Services, arrive early within posted hours, and budget time for registration and testing.
+For walk-in clinics such as Adult Health Services, arrive early within posted hours and allow time for registration and testing.

-For immunizations, bring prior vaccine records if you have them and a valid ID; parents should bring their child’s records and school forms.
+For immunizations, bring prior vaccine records when available and a valid ID; parents should also bring school forms if needed.

 If you need fee adjustments, bring proof of income.

-For specialized services (TB evaluation, refugee screening), call ahead to confirm documentation and referral requirements.
+For specialized services such as TB evaluation or refugee screening, call ahead to confirm documentation and referral requirements.

 The Public Health Administration oversees department strategy, quality improvement, workforce development, public communications, and partnerships.
-The administration office is located in the Dr. Marion J. Brooks Building and is the place to start for department-level questions that aren’t tied to a specific clinic.
-As of July 2024, Dr. Brian Byrd serves as director and local health authority, bringing clinical expertise, health-care management experience, and a deep knowledge of Tarrant County.
+The administration office is located in the Dr. Marion J. Brooks Building and is the place to start for department-level questions that are not tied to a specific clinic.
+As of July 2024, Dr. Brian Byrd serves as director and local health authority.

 For phone numbers and emails by program, use the official Public Health Directory.